cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/1_blockchain.md

 Security is challenging in peer-to-peer (P2P) networking for two reasons:

-* P2P software has to be downloaded to join a network, making it especially vulnerable to remote exploits;
+* P2P software has to be downloaded to join a network, making it especially vulnerable to remote exploits.
 * Malicious participants can send incorrect requests or responses, as well as malware, and because of interconnectivity corrupted data may propagate throughout the network.

 Other security risks include denial-of-service (DoS) attacks, routing attacks, and routing network partitions.